weigao95/kPAM/README.md

 The test data, trained model and run instruction for each package are provided in its own repository.
 Please visit these repos for detailed instruction.

+### Training Data

+The networks used in this project are trained on the same dataset in this [DenseObjectNet](https://arxiv.org/abs/1806.08756).
+The instruction to setup the dataset is available [here](https://github.com/RobotLocomotion/pytorch-dense-correspondence/blob/master/doc/data_organization.md).